Rishabbh-Sahu/fetch_info_docker_implementation/README.md

 # <p align=center>Text pre-processing implemented with docker container</p>
 A simplest illustration of deploying any model (or a rule based engine in this scenario) using docker container.
 The main focus of this repo is to leverage ``Docker Images & containers`` to run/host the solution anywhere.
-This repo can be thought of as a first building block of a production grade system with services hosted on a cloud.
-Here, a text pre-processing method(can be considered as an ML model) is used, to filter only alphanumeric characters within the input text for the simplicity and deployed the docker-image with necessary system/libraries dependencies using docker-container.
+This repo can be thought of as a first building block of a "production grade system" with services hosted on a cloud.
+Here, a text pre-processing method(can be considered as an ML model) is used, to filter only alphanumeric characters within the input text, for the simplicity and deployed the docker-image with necessary system/libraries dependencies using docker-container.

 #### Steps
  - Build the docker image (specify a different tag to improve readability -t <tag_name>)